 The risk of acute liver failure is higher in individuals with underlying liver disease and in individuals who ingest alcohol while taking acetaminophen.

-There have been post-marketing reports of hypersensitivity and anaphylaxis associated with the use of acetaminophen.
-Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
+There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
+Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticarial, rash, pruritus, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Acetaminophen, Caffeine, and Dihydrocodeine Bitartrate Tablets immediately and seek medical care if they experience these symptoms.
-Do not prescribe Acetaminophen, Caffeine, and Dihydrocodeine Bitartrate Tablets for patients with acetaminophen allergy.
+Instruct patients to discontinue Acetaminophen, Caffeine and Dihydrocodeine Bitartrate Tablets immediately and seek medical care if they experience these symptoms.
+Do not prescribe Acetaminophen, Caffeine and Dihydrocodeine Bitartrate Tablets for patients with acetaminophen allergy.

 Usage in Ambulatory Patients:

 Dihydrocodeine may impair the mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.